ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ```
 $ mkdir DIRECTORY/INADIRECTORY
 ```
 Where you first make DIRECTORY and then put INADIRECTORY inside of DIRECTORY.
-By default, however, mkdir will see this as an attempt to make the INADIRECTORY inside the presumed to be existing DIRECTORY.
-To get more value out of `mkdir`, you can do this instead:
+By default, however, mkdir will see this as an attempt to make the INADIRECTORY inside the existing DIRECTORY.
+If DIRECTORY does not exist, you will need to do this instead:
 ```
 $ mkdir -p DIRECTORY/INADIRECTORY
 ```
 This will make DIRECTORY and also put INADIRECTORY into DIRECTORY.
+The `-p` flag tells `mkdir` to make all the parent directories as well.

 ### mv
 MoVe, or `mv`, is the command for moving files around and renaming them. `mv` takes two arguments, a target and a destination.
 A lot of the time, `mv` commands look like this: